pallen1980/xero-products/README.md

 1. Clone & Pull the Repo
 2. Open a cmd prompt to the root folder
 3. Run...
 Build Solution.bat
-4. Generate your own unique key (for Jwt Auth), Run... .\XeroProducts.GenerateKey\bin\Debug\net8.0\XeroProducts.GenerateKey.exe
+4. Generate your own unique key (for Jwt Auth), Run...
+Generate Key.bat
 5. Add the following environment variables...
   - Auth__JwtConfig__Key = {YOUR_KEY_FROM_THE_PREVIOUS_STEP}
   - Auth__JwtConfig__ValidAudience = {YOUR_VALID_AUDIENCE_HOSTNAMERANGE}